-Windows, Doors, and Entries <5,000 SF >5,000 SF & Visually Sensitive Areas The size and location of doors and windows should relate to the scale and proportions of the overall structure.
+Windows, Doors, and Entries <5,000 SF >5,000 SF or Sensitive Design Areas The size and location of doors and windows should relate to the scale and proportions of the overall structure.
 M M The main building entrance should be distinguished from the rest of the building and easily recognizable and oriented toward the street whenever possible.
 Front doors should always be oriented toward the sidewalk.
-Individual entries should have a strong relationship with a fronting street, internal walkway, or courtyard, as appropriate to the overall siting concept.
-M M • Front entry design should incorporate two or more of the following: front porch or stoop; recessed doors, archways, or cased openings; canopies; decorative detailing or placement of art; a projecting element above the entrance; integration of architectural elements such as flanked columns or decorative fixtures; changes in the roofline or a tower feature. Р M Exterior stairways are discouraged, where required they should be open to allow views for natural surveillance.
-M M Window and door type, material, shape, and proportion should complement the architectural style of the building. Р Р Windows should be provided at storefront locations.
-M M • In general, upper stories should have a window to wall area proportion that is smaller than that of ground floor storefronts (typically 30 to 50 percent).
-M Р Windows should be articulated with accent trim, sills, kickers, shutters, window flower boxes, balconies, awnings, or trellises authentic to the architectural style of the building.
-M M Glass that is inset a minimum of three inches from the exterior wall surface is encouraged to add relief to the wall. Р Р The use of clear glass (at least 80% light transmission) is recommended.
-Dark tinted glass and reflective mirror-like glass are not allowed. М M
+Individual entries should have a strong relationship with a fronting street, internal walkway, or courtyard, as appropriate to the overall siting concept. р M • Front entry design should incorporate two or more of the following: front porch or stoop; recessed doors, archways, or cased openings; canopies; decorative detailing or placement of art; a projecting element above the entrance; integration of architectural elements such as flanked columns or decorative fixtures; changes in the roofline or a tower feature. Р M Buildings located on corners in pedestrian areas should provide for visibility around the corner, by either including windows on both walls that intersect at the corner or an angled corner entryway.
+M M Exterior stairways are discouraged, where required they should be open to allow views for natural surveillance.
+M М Window and door type, material, shape, and proportion should complement the architectural style of the building. Р Р Windows should be provided at storefront locations.
+M M • In general, upper stories should have a window to wall area proportion that is smaller than that of ground floor storefronts (typically 30 to 50 percent). р Р Windows should be articulated with accent trim, sills, kickers, shutters, window flower boxes, balconies, awnings, or trellises authentic to the architectural style of the building. р M Glass that is inset a minimum of three inches from the exterior wall surface is encouraged to add relief to the wall. Р Р The use of clear glass (at least 80% light transmission) is recommended.
+Dark tinted glass and reflective mirror-like glass are not allowed.
+M M Imitation and/or fake divided lights are discouraged. Р Р